-Over the winter season we have been asking G3's athletes and ambasssadors what their favourite backcountry safety tips are.
-The responses are always informative and fresh, with a wide range of tips coming from our dierse team skiers and riders.
+Over the winter season we have been asking G3's athletes and ambassadors what their favourite backcountry safety tips are.
+The responses are always informative and fresh, with a wide range of tips coming from our diverse team skiers and riders.
 Local skier Mike Traslin just free flowed a handful of such tips for everyone to keep in mind, a long with some good humour and a jab at Instagram for good measure.

 #1 - Know before you go.

 #2 - Try to figure out where your partner's head space is at.
 It won't be easy but it will always help.

 #3 - Be careful when you go with elite athletes from other sports who are used to being in charge.
 They might be fit as $@ but when $@ hits the fan do they have avalanche training?
 Do they have wilderness first aid training?
 Backcountry decision making experience